 I have chosen fonts and colors that I consider easy and pleasant to read, and that display the pictures at their best.
 But like any other matters of aesthetics, those choices necessarily reflect personal taste and judgment and may not please everyone.

-I use Microsoft’s new “Vista fonts” (included with Vista, Windows 7, and versions of Office since 2007) throughout these pages.
+I use Microsoft’s “Vista fonts” (first included with Vista and Office 2007) throughout these pages.
 Most text on Travel Photo Essay pages is white Candara on a black background.
 I use a black background to maximize the contrast and impact of the pictures.
 Most text on these Commentary pages is in Constantia, on a robin’s-egg blue background that I find much more comfortable for extended reading than the usual bright white.
 Links are in Corbel; page headers are in large bold Calibri.
 Monospaced text is in Consolas.

-If you don’t have the Vista fonts— Apple computers and mobile devices usually don’t have them— the CSS style sheets specify alternatives from the older Microsoft “core fonts” (which I used until April 2007).
+If you don’t have the Vista fonts— phones, tablets, and Apple computers usually don’t have them— the CSS style sheets specify alternatives from the older Microsoft “core fonts” (which I used until April 2007).
 Most text is in Trebuchet.
 The footers at the end of pages and other special text are in Georgia.
 Links are in regular Verdana; page headers are in large bold Trebuchet.
 Monospaced text is in Andale Mono.
-If you’re using an old computer that doesn’t have those fonts, the style sheets provide additional common alternatives.
-If you’re still using a paleolithic browser that doesn’t support CSS, the text will display in whatever font your browser is set to use.
+If you’re using a phone, tablet, or an old computer that doesn’t have those fonts, the style sheets provide additional common alternatives.
+If you’re still using a truly ancient browser that doesn’t support CSS, the text will display in whatever default font (cuneiform? hieroglyphic?
+Phoenician?) your browser is set up to use.

 Whatever your opinion of Microsoft, their Web fonts are pleasing and better optimized for readability on computer screens than the ubiquitous Times New Roman, Helvetica/Arial, and Courier.
 That’s why the core fonts have become popular and appear on many Web sites.
 I think the new Vista fonts are even more appealing, which is why I have changed over to them.

 There is one caveat, however.
-The new Vista fonts are specifically designed and optimized for LCD monitors and the ClearType sub-pixel rendering that makes text more comfortable to read.
-(If you’re using an LCD monitor with Windows XP or Vista and you don’t have ClearType enabled, I recommend downloading Microsoft’s ClearType Tuner PowerToy.
-It enables ClearType and lets you easily optimize it for your monitor.
-Windows 7 has this tuning capability built in through the Control Panel.)
-The new Vista fonts can look blurry or “blocky” on CRT monitors (although they look very good when printed).
+The Vista fonts are specifically designed and optimized for LCD monitors and the ClearType sub-pixel rendering that makes text more comfortable to read.
+The Vista fonts can look blurry or “blocky” on CRT monitors (although they look very good when printed).
 Other fonts, including the older Microsoft “core fonts,” don’t have this problem.

 A reader informed me of the CRT monitor problem several months after I converted this Web site to the Vista fonts.
-I decided to keep the new fonts because, as best as I can determine, most people who actually have them installed are using LCD displays.
-The typical Vista or Windows 7 user gets that operating system pre-installed on a new computer, since Microsoft offers no other choice.
+I decided to keep the fonts because, as best as I can determine, most people who actually have them installed are using LCD displays.
+The typical user of Vista and later gets that operating system pre-installed on a new computer, since Microsoft allows no other choice.
 Those new computers most likely came with new LCD displays.
-For a number of very good reasons, rather few users of older computers are upgrading them to Vista or Windows 7.
+For a number of very good reasons, rather few users of older computers are upgrading them to newer Windows versions.
 So I don’t think the incompatibility will affect many users.
-And as CRT monitors are now obsolete, compatibility problems with Web sites using the Vista fonts will diminish over time.
+And as CRT monitors are no longer manufactured, any compatibility problems with Web sites using the Vista fonts will diminish over time.

 Microsoft uncharacteristically made the older “core fonts” freely available for download in both Windows and Macintosh formats from 1996 through 2002.
 That encouraged their widespread use, to the benefit of all Web users.
-Microsoft includes the fonts with Windows XP and Vista , and with versions of Internet Explorer and Office released since 2002.
-Apple includes them with Macintosh OS X. They’re now ubiquitous on the Web.
+Microsoft has included those fonts with versions of Windows since XP, and with versions of Internet Explorer and Office released since 2002.
+Apple even includes them with Macintosh OS X. They’re now ubiquitous on the Web.
 If you somehow don’t have the “core fonts,” you can download them here.
 (Microsoft’s licensing terms specifically permit free distribution of the fonts in their original packages.)